m-rosso/unsupervised-features-screening/README.md

-# unsupervised-features-screening
+## Unsupervised screening of features

-Project of unsupervised screening of features based on their variances.
+This repository presents codes and results of experiments constructed upon the idea of pre-selecting features for data modeling based on their variances.